-Complies with the Plan policies for the Rural Zone; or... ideally located and sited to help meet that shortfall, which must be met under the requirements of the new NPS-UD.
+• Complies with the Plan policies for the Rural Zone; or...

 The ODP is based on a subdivision concept which achieves a minimum of 12 hh/ha for the LZ zoned area.

 The existing zoned areas in the Our Space housing capacity assessment (HCA) considered that the Selwyn District Plan existing urban areas and greenfield priority areas (LZ zones) were adequate to meet medium term targets, but extra land was required to meet long term targets, However, it acknowledged the uncertainties with the HCA methodologies and data.
 They were undertaken in 2018 and are now 2 years out of date.